Remembering Three by Adam Dadswell

 Cons

-• Not self-working; requires practice
+• Not self-working; needs practice with card handling

 Effect